 Opioids bind to specific central nervous system receptors and block pain messages to the brain, thus providing pain relief and a feeling of well-being.
 Opioid addiction happens quickly, and the person experiences withdrawal symptoms if they stop taking narcotics once the body gets used to it.

 Narcotic withdrawal symptoms appear within a few hours of discontinuing the drug and may last from a few days to several weeks.
-Two factors determine the severity and type of narcotic withdrawal symptoms.
-These are: (a) how long the user was on it, and (b) for how long have they discontinued using it.
+Two factors determine the severity and type of narcotic withdrawal symptoms, and these are: (a) how long the user was on it and (b) for how long they have discontinued using it.

 These are some common narcotic withdrawal symptoms:

 - Fast heartbeats

 Ten tips for managing withdrawal symptoms from narcotics: